Kentico/xperience-by-kentico-lucene/README.md

 ## Quick Start

+This section is relevant for each Lucene NuGet.
+Steps number 3 and 4 are only relevant if you use NuGet package `Kentico.Xperience.Lucene` or `Kentico.Xperience.Lucene.Admin`.

 1. Define a custom `DefaultLuceneIndexingStrategy` implementation to customize how content pages/content items are processed for the index.
 2. Add this library to the application services, registering your custom `DefaultLuceneIndexingStrategy` and Lucene